dougeby/IntuneDocs/intune/early-edition.md

 PrinterOn’s wireless mobile printing solutions will enable users to remotely print from anywhere at any time over a secure network.
 PrinterOn will integrate with the Intune APP SDK for both iOS and Android.
 You will be able to target app protection policies to this app through the Intune **App protection policies** blade in the admin console.
 End users will be able to download the app 'PrinterOn for Microsoft' through the Play Store or iTunes to use within their Intune ecosystem.

 ### Approve the Company Portal app for Android for Work <!--1797090 -->
 If your organization uses Android for Work, you'll need to manually approve the Company Portal app for Android so that it will continue to receive automatic updates from the managed Google Play store.

+### Microsoft Graph API for Intune - General Availability  <! -- 1833289 -->
+Intune APIs in Microsoft Graph will provide programmatic access to data and methods for automating administrative actions for the Intune service.
+With the **General Availability** of these APIs, customers, partners and developers will be able to leverage the APIs to integrate with in-house or commercial solutions relating to or requiring the support of Intune, or other Microsoft services available through Microsoft Graph.

 <!-- the following are present prior to 1801 -->